-The table below captures how Council is responding to the climate emergency over 2022/23.
+The table below captures how Council is responding to the climate emergency over 2021/22.
 Actions will be reviewed as part of the annual budget review to ensure we keep delivering on our commitment to a sustainable future.

-Key Themes Initiative unding 2022/23 Source Embed sustainability in Council leasing, procurement, and investme ent • Measure and communicate Council's annual energy use, emissions, and water use \$12k • Leadership Advocate to Victorian and Australian Governments for investment and action • Maintain a cross-organisational Steering Committee to provide governance and accountability to Council's sustainability outcomes • Develop a Climate Emergency Action Plan and update Council's Act and Adapt Strategy \$125k • Develop and commence implementation of a Sustainability Strategy for South Melbourne Market \$75k Climate adaptation Commence development of a Coastal Adaptation Strategy and Mo and Coastal Plan, and use Coastal Hazard information to plan for th future of our foreshore • adaptation Plan to make Council's assets more resilient to climate change • Work with the Victorian Government and others to plan for a climate resilient future for Fishermans Bend • Construct a leading example of environmentally sustainable design for the EcoCentre facility (Victorian Government funding of 50 per cent has been secured) \$3.781m • Partner with and provide operational funding to the EcoCentre to deliver sustainability education programs and events \$322k including CPI increase • Community programs Partner with other inner Melbourne councils to explore initiatives to facilitate greater access to renewable energy options for residents and businesses, including green power and community batteries \$10 • Engage with businesses to support sustainability outcomes, including reducing emissions, energy, water and waste • Provide information to the community on climate change and environmental sustainability matters , •
+Key Theme Initiative Proposed funding 2022/23 (\$'000) Source Leadership Embed sustainability in Council leasing, procurement, and investment BAU Measure and communicate Council's annual energy use, emissions, and water use 12 BAU Advocate to Victorian and Australian Governments for investment and action BAU Maintain a cross-organisational Steering Committee to provide governance and accountability to Council's sustainability outcomes BAU Develop a Climate Emergency Action Plan and update Council's Act and Adapt Strategy 125 Operating^ Develop and commence implementation of a Sustainability Strategy for South Melbourne Market 75 Climate adaptation Commence development of a Coastal Adaptation Strategy and Marine and Coastal Plan, and use Coastal Hazard information to plan for the future of our foreshore 110 Operating^ Plan to make Council's assets more resilient to climate change BAU Work with the Victorian Government and others to plan for a climate resilient future for Fishermans Bend BAU